 - Character Education is presented through readings, discussions, and debates in order to strengthen basic good habits, reinforce mutual respect, and develop communication and conflict resolution skills.
 Students study The Seven Habits of Happy Kids by Sean Covey in our early Ethics classes.
-Eventually Ethics classes evolve into Service Learning and Contemporary Issues classes in our middle school.
-Additional Character Education celebration programs include the Virtue of the Month, the Student of the Week, the Leadership Ticket program, Friendship Assemblies, After School Class of the Month, and the Class of the Month.
+Additionally, we use the Peace First curriculum which teaches kids about Friendship, Communication, Sharing, Conflict Resolution, and Taking Action.
+Eventually, in Middle School, Ethics classes evolve into Contemporary Issues and Community Council, the latter of which is a combination of Service Learning and Student Council.
+Additional Character Education celebration programs include the Virtue of the Month, the Student of the Week, the Leadership Ticket program, After School Class of the Month, and the Class of the Month.

 - World Citizenship (Awareness) and Social Responsibility are encouraged through the study of other people and countries and through email and letter contacts with children throughout the world.

 - Environmental Awareness and Stewardship are encouraged through study units and work projects as a way of affirming our connection with, and commitment to, the environment.